JavaFXpert/vqe-playground/docs/the-vqe-inator.md

  \end{bmatrix}
 $$

 > Note: Multiplying this vector with this matrix yields the same result as multiplying this vector with a scalar, in this case $-1$.
 Therefore, this vector is an [eigenvector](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) of the matrix, and the eigenvalue of this eigenvector is $-1$.
 In fact, this matrix has exactly eight eigenvectors, with their associated eigenvalues appearing on the main diagonal.
-We use the Variational Quantum Eigensolver algorithm to find an eigenvector with the lowest eigenvalue.
+We'll use the Variational Quantum Eigensolver algorithm to find an eigenvector with the lowest eigenvalue.

 To obtain the energy value as a scalar from the vector that contains it above, we'll take the inner product of it with a row vector that represents the $\vert011\rangle$ basis state.
 $$